rsms/ghp/README.md

 - A directory with a `servlet.go` file is considered an endpoint. `func ServeHTTP(r ghp.Request, w ghp.Response)` will be called to handle HTTP requests.
 - Hot-reloading at runtime without the need to restart a server.
 - Source graph optionally computed live for perfect dependency knowledge — change a source file in a far-away dependency and have appropriate GHP endpoints be recompiled and reloaded.
+- Dead-simple Zero-Downtime Restarts out of the box

 ### GHP page example: